I need an assistance dog, so what do I do now?

 Is there a charge for an Assistance Dog through Power Paws?

-An approximate cost and value of a service dog when fully trained is $23,000 but because of donations we are able to place the dog for a minimal $8,000 fee plus $1,000 for Team Training Camp (2 weeks).
-This fee can be raised by the individual through grants, sponsorships and other such programs such as The Assistance Dog United Campaign, Canines for Disabled Kids and others.
+An approximate cost and value of a service dog when fully trained is $23,000 but because of donations we are able to place the dog for a minimal $7,000 fee plus $2,000 for Team Training Camp (2 weeks).
+This fee can be raised by the individual through grants, sponsorships and programs such as The Assistance Dog United Campaign, Canines for Disabled Kids and others.

 We look forward to working with you!